 3. Strategies for Success Program

 All new Foundation and Year One Undergraduate Students are expected to attend the Strategies for Success Program arranged on Wednesday afternoons.
-For details of the program and schedule, you may refer to the announcement posted on Blackboard site by Student HQ under Swinburne Announcement Central.
+For details of the program and schedule, you may refer to the announcement posted on Canvas site by Student HQ under Swinburne Announcement Central.

 English Proficiency and Supplementary English courses